swiftkube/examples/swiftkubectl/README.md

 USAGE: swiftkubectl <subcommand>

 OPTIONS:
   -h, --help              Show help information.

 SUBCOMMANDS:
-apply                   Apply a configuration to a resource by filename. get                     Display one or many resources. create                  Create a resource.
+  apply                   Apply a configuration to a resource by filename. get                     Display one or many resources. create                  Create a resource. version                 Print the client and server version information for the current context. api-versions            Print the supported API versions on the server, in the form of 'group/version'. api-resources           Print the supported API resources on the server.

   See 'swiftkubectl help <subcommand>' for detailed help.
 ```